 - If you used a Batch Identifier when you submitted your requests, CaptionSync will wait until all of your submissions have run and then present the results in the AST-Link application as a single .zip file.
 If you later submit more material with the same Batch ID, those results will just be added to that zip file.

 Note that, for failed Captioning-Only submissions (where you supplied the transcript), batch results will only be listed once all requests are complete, or 18 hours after the last submission in the batch was updated.

-- Your result files will remain available to AST-Link for up to one year.
+- Your result files will remain available to AST-Link for up to 6 months.
 Even if you delete result files via AST-Link, they will still be available via Status of Submissions, in your CaptionSync account.

 Configuring settings and adding new user profiles: